CeleritasCelery/coredumped/content/post/implementing-a-safe-garbage-collector-in-rust.md

 View the discussion on [reddit](https://www.reddit.com/r/rust/comments/u21w97/implementing_a_safe_garbage_collector_in_rust/), send me an [email](mailto:troy.hinckley@dabrev.com), or open an [issue](https://github.com/CeleritasCelery/rune/issues/new).

-[^fn:1]: Why is reference counting slow?
+[^fn:1]: Why is reference counting slower then garbage collection?
 There is a lot that goes into it, but it boils down to three main issues:

     1. Reference counting turns all reads (which are cheap) into writes (which are more expensive).
 This is because we need to update the count on every read.
     2. RC can fall victim to "destructor avalanche" when the root of a chain of objects goes out of scope.
 This results in unbounded pause times.
 Modern GC's by contrast are usually incremental, and will do work in small chunks to preventing long pauses.